banzaicloud/koperator-docs/docs/configurations/kafkacluster/examples/_index.md

 ---

 The following KafkaCluster custom resource examples show you some basic use cases.
-You can use these examples as a base to your own Kafka cluster.
+You can use these examples as a base for your own Kafka cluster.

-> Note: These examples can be used if you are using Koperator directly.
-If you are using Calisti Streaming Data Manager, you must adjust the examples to match the requirements of Calisti.
-For details, see the [Calisti Streaming Data Manager documentation](https://docs.calisti.app/docs/sdm/create-kafka-cluster/).

 ## KafkaCluster CR with detailed explanation